MRAC

 Are you an MRAC member (current or past)?
 Do you have a picture of yourself in your station and would like it to appear in the club photo album/scrapbook?
 Same rules apply as above, just -

-MRAC is in desperate need of people who are willing to do work for the club.
-This includes meeting refreshments, Field Day planning and management, net control operators (and net managers), on-air code practice instructors, and much more.
+MRAC is in need of people who are willing to do work for the club.
+This includes net control operators and much more.
 If you are interested in helping out just contact any current board member (see the MRAC web site).

 -

-• Meets the Saturday of each month at Ham Radio Outlet Classroom 5710 W. Good Hope Rd.
+• Meets the third Saturday of each month (except August - Picnic) at Ham Radio Outlet Classroom 5710 W. Good Hope Rd.
 Milwaukee 10:00 AM

 • Operates the 145.39 (-.600) MHz repeater (127.3 PL) (normal coverage from southern Sheboygan to the Ill state line) (including one of the first Yaesu Fusion repeaters in the Midwest)